ChengluJin/chenglujin.github.io/_pages/about.md

 His research interests are hardware security, cyber-physical system security, and applied cryptography.
 His doctoral dissertation is ["Cryptographic Solutions for Cyber-Physical System Security"](https://opencommons.uconn.edu/dissertations/2268/).

+<b>For prospective Ph.D. students</b>, if you are interested in working with me in security research, please feel free to contact me via email.
+If you are a master student enrolled in one of universities in the Netherlands, you are welcome to conduct your thesis research at CWI with me.
+Background or past experience on one (or more) of the following topics is a plus:

+1. Cryptography
+2. System Security Research
+3. FPGA Programming
+4. PLC Programming
+5. Embedded System Design with MCUs